 If you’re traveling to a more wintry environment, layers are key.
 Bring materials like wool or heat-trapping clothing (not cotton or linen).
 Don’t forget the importance of a base layer, and bringing a lighter coat and a heavier coat that you can hike in is very important.
 A hat and sunglasses never hurt in cooler environments, too.

 What should I wear on the first day of my cruise?

 Comfort is crucial on the first day of your cruise, especially if you’ve been traveling all day.
 Comfortable pants and a tee are okay, especially on the first day when everyone is getting settled.
-Bring a day bag or backpack with an outfit change or a swimsuit so you can take a dip in the pool or get refreshed before your luggage even arrives in your room.
+Fortunately, with Celebrity Cruises Open Access, you can head straight to your stateroom upon boarding before exploring the ship.
+Bring a day bag or backpack with your essentials, an outfit change, or a swimsuit so you can take a dip in the pool.

 What’s the first thing I should do on the ship?